News

 What is USB-C?

 In a nutshell, USB-C is the latest connector type developed by the USB Implementer’s Forum (USB-IF), a group of industry-leading companies like Apple, Intel, and Microsoft that set out to create industry-standard specifications for connecting devices.
 In their effort to consolidate many different capabilities previously reserved for specific cables, into one standard connector type, USB-IF’s new and rapidly evolving standards have a lot of people wondering, just what is USB-C In order to understand what makes USB-C special, it helps to understand its humble beginnings.
-A Brief History of USB At...
+A Brief History of USB...
 Read more...

 DisplayPort 2.0: What Are DP40 and DP80 Certified Cables?